 Our teacher education programs lead to a Professional Teaching Certificate issued by the B.C.
-Teacher Certification Branch (BCTCB), the provincial certification authority.
-This certificate is valid for all grade levels from grades K to 12, and remains valid as long as you maintain membership in the BCTCB.
-The School of Education sends the BCTCB a list of students who have successfully completed our program, usually in June.
-At the same time, each student who wishes to teach in British Columbia applies to the BCTCB for certification and membership.
-You usually receive your certificate within a month after all documentation has been submitted.
+Teacher Reguation Branch (BCTRB), the provincial certification authority.
+This certificate is valid for all grade levels from grades K to 12, and remains valid as long as you maintain membership in the BCTRB.
+The School of Education sends the BCTRB a list of students who have successfully completed our program, usually in June.
+At the same time, each student who wishes to teach in British Columbia applies to the BCTRB for certification and membership.
+You usually receive your certificate within a month after submitting all documentation.

 Once you have obtained the B.C.
 Professional Certificate, you may also apply for and will normally receive a teaching certificate in other Canadian provinces and territories.